-About a decade ago when Chinese really started to venture out of the country it was in packaged tours in big groups, which is where most of the problem lies.
+About a decade ago when the Chinese really started to venture out of the country it was in packaged tours in big groups, which is where most of the problem lies.
 Now you’re finding an increasing amount of independent Chinese travelers.
-Hopefully we can encourage this instead of group tours.
+Hopefully, we can encourage this instead of group tours.

 It doesn’t matter if you hate the expansion of Chinese tourism, as it’s unstoppable and likely to keep growing.
 Tourism Boards are adapting to the Chinese market and catering to what they want when they travel around the world.
 We can all work to spread everyone out rather than frequenting The Colosseum, The Eiffel Tower, and Thailand’s Coast.

 - Protect Your Trip: We don’t travel without travel insurance, nor should you.
 You never know what can happen while traveling, so it’s best to be prepared.
 HeyMondo provides excellent short-term and long-term travel insurance plans.

 - Find Cheap Flights: Sign up for Going (formerly Scotts Cheap Flights) to get notified when prices get low.

 - Book a Rental Car: We use Discover Car to book all our rental cars!
 You can also read our top tips for renting a car abroad here.